jackiekazil/geoq-deploy/README.md

 geoq-deploy
 ===========

-Repo of contents to help deploy geoq-django
+This repository is a sample of settings files to deploy [geoq](https://github.com/ngageoint/geoq).